 - Interim Remedial Action Closure Report for Riverside Square Remediation (revised), 336 and 348 Bullocks Point Avenue and 12 Fenner Avenue, East Providence, Rhode Island 02914, Case No. 2009-010, received by the Department on April 4, 2016, and prepared by GZA Geoenvironmental, Inc.(GZA); and - A certified copy of the Department approved Environmental Land Usage Restriction (ELUR) and Soil Management Plan (SMP), which was recorded in the City of East Providence Land Evidence Records for the subject property on January 24, 2017, (Book 3868, Pages 73-89), received by the Department on February 1, 2017.
+2.

 Based upon the information contained in these submittals the Department has concluded that the soils at the above referenced property are in temporary compliance with the Remediation Regulations at this time.
-Upon completion of the required long-term future property development, including engineered controls in the form of a permanent cap, installation of a vapor barrier and passive sub-
+Upon completion of the required long-term future property development, including engineered controls in the form of a permanent cap, installation of a vapor barrier and passive subslab ventilation system capable of being upgraded to an active system, the Department will issue a Letter of Compliance for the property (Plat 312, Block 12, Lots 20, 21, and 22).

-Riverside Square I, 336 and 348 Bullocks Point Avenue and 12 Fenner Avenue, East Providence Interim Letter of Compliance
+Riverside Square I, 336 and 348 Bullocks Point Avenue and 12 Fenner Avenue, East Providence Interim Letter of Compliance August 17, 2017 Page 1 of 2